claytonraymond2004/forescout_connect_ccri/README.md

 Please feel free to branch this repo and make a merge request to enhance this if there's something better.

 ### WiFi Networks (Scan) Populator

 Currently this policy only works on Windows devices and will enumerate the WiFi networks the devices has in range using netsh.
 It will explode out the BSSIDs of networks created and discover hidden networks and identify them by BSSID.
 The policy template attempts to narrow down the scope to only those devices that have a Network Adapter that has "Wireless", "WiFi", or "Wi-Fi" in the name.

-##### Policy Action details

-Edit the "Run Script on Windows" action and click the [...] button to upload the `ccri_post_win_wifiscan.ps1` file (in the `api_scripts/connect_ccri_wifiscan/Windows (Run on Windows Endpoints as Action` folder).
-In the "Command or Script" textbox you then need to reference this script and give it some parameters:

-`ccri_post_win_wifiscan.ps1 -ip {ip} -api <connect_web_api_server_ip> -username <app_username> -password <app_password> -insecure`

-Replace `<connect_web_api_server_ip>` with the IP address of the appliance running the connect API (probably your EM).
-Replace `<app_username>` with the Connect App username created when you imported the app (step 3 in the Setup section) Replace `<app_password>`  with the Connect App password created when you imported the app (step 3 in the Setup section) The `-insecure` switch is optional if you want to disable certificate validation on the script to the Forescout Web API (self signed Forescout certificate)
-Leave the `{ip}` argument alone -- this passes the IP address of the phone we want to resolve to the script.

-Example: `ccri_post_win_wifiscan.ps1 -ip {ip} -api 10.0.1.15 -username demo -password demo`

-It is also recommended to adjust the conditions on the sub-rule to make sure it matches to your manageable Windows endpoints with WiFi cards properly.

 ### Physical Location (GPS) Populator